Mapping Workflow

 2. EFTEM zero-loss peakIndicate parameters within the Acquire Zero-Loss Image dialog.

-1. Window Settings – Specify the energy loss (0 eV) and slit width for the filter (ideally it should be wide enough to just cover the ZLP)
+1. Window Settings – Specify the energy loss (0 eV) and slit width for the filter (ideally, it should be wide enough just to cover the ZLP)

 2. Detector – Specify the detector settings you want to use